kikipoulet/SukiUI/docs/docs/documentation/controls/inputs/radiobutton.md

 # RadioButton

-A component used for collecting the user's choice
+A control used for collecting the user's choice.

 ## Show